 The Gulf of Papagayo has the most amount of all-inclusive resorts, many of them with their own “private” beach (all beaches in Costa are public).
 Tamarindo/Conchal are equally as touristic and tend to be quite crowded, but start heading south from there and the area is not quite as developed.
 You’ll still see plenty of tourists in Samara, Santa Teresa and Montezuma but the beaches are not that commercial.

 Jaco and Manuel Antonio are arguably the most touristic and developed beach ares on the Pacific coast.
-As Jaco is a city beach, you will see plenty of high rise condos.
-Manuel Antonio has a ton of luxury hotels in a very small area and has the last white sand beach on the Pacific coast.
+As Jaco is a city beach, you will see plenty of high rise condos and beachfront hotels.
+Manuel Antonio has a ton of luxury hotels.

 Down in the Costa Ballena, it changes completely as this area is still quite rural.
-The beaches become more spread out, all with dark sand and tall cliffs.
+The beaches become more spread out, all with dark sand and waters.
 The South Pacific is a little like the Caribbean in the sense that there aren’t many people and it’s more jungley.

 Weather in Pacific vs Caribbean

-The Caribbean coast of Costa Rica doesn’t follow the tropical dry-rainy season weather pattern.
+The Caribbean coast of Costa Rica doesn’t follow the tropical tropical dry-rainy season weather pattern.
 Instead, the Caribbean is much more humid and can rain all year long.
-The summer months are September and October and the rainiest months are June and November.
+The summer month is October and the rainiest months are June and November on the Caribbean coast.

-Temperatures stay in the high 80’s (31 Celsius) and cools off at night and since it can be very overcast and cloudy, it doesn’t feel super hot.
+Temperatures stay in the high 80s F (31 Celsius) and cools off at night.
+Since it is more humid and more cloudy, it doesn’t feel super hot.

 The Pacific coast does follow the typical rainy and dry tropical season which is from end of April to beginning of December and beginning of May to end of November respectively.
-The rainiest months are usually October and November and the hottest months are March and April.
+The rainiest months are usually September and October and the hottest months are March and April.

 The Guanacaste coast has a longer dry season meaning you will get more sunny days on that side, particularly in the Northern area but that means the forest becomes very dry and very yellow, almost like a desert.
 Temperatures can soar into the 100s F (38 C) during March and April.